Stinging nettles for chickens: a natural boost for your flock.

 Stinging nettles growing by a tree in woodland.No nettles of your own?
 Look in local woodland!

 A note about bird flu: wild birds are known to be carriers and spreaders of avian influenza.
-Given that your nettle bed will attract garden birds, either keep it away from your chickens' area; put some chicken wire around the nettles when they begin to set seed; or cut them down before they have the chance to develop their flowers.
+Given that your nettle bed will attract garden birds, either keep it away from your chickens' area; put some chicken wire around the nettles when they begin to set seed; or cut them down before they have the chance to develop flowers.

 For more information about bird flu see my detailed article, here.